Everyone is an expert. Everyone reckons they have the winner. Every horse in the field is a chance, depending on who you speak to.

 First and foremost, make sure you’re punting within your means, even if it is the Melbourne Cup.
 Don’t spend the rent money on a Cup runner in the hopes of getting it back.
 It’s bad business.
 Make sure all your obligations are met and then use your disposable income.

 Make sure you have multiple betting accounts.
-This is how you find the best odds on your Melbourne Cup runner – and take advantage of Melbourne Cup promotions and bonus bets with different bookies.
+This is how you find the best odds on your Melbourne Cup runner – and take advantage of the best betting conditions you will find.

 Check the form!
-Yes, we know said this is out the door, because, for many people, it’s the only time they will bet on the season, but even finding out how the horse has fared over distance races and what they’ve been churning out recently, can help inform your decision.
+Yes, we know said this is out the door, because, for many people, it’s the only time they will bet in the season, but even finding out how the horse has fared over distance races and in recent outings can help inform your decision.

 Notable Melbourne Cup horses you may or may not know

 Winning the Melbourne Cup does not guarantee legend status.
 Some horses, for whatever reason, become household names.
 Others win the race and then fade into obscurity.
-It’s often all about the story.
+It’s all about the story in most cases.
 The tear jerkers or the super winners often make their way into the nation’s collective heart.

 Here are some of our best and brightest winners:

-Sheila Laxon became the first woman to officially win the Melbourne Cup when her horse Ethereal won the 2001 race.
-We say officially, because a Mrs Allan McDonald was credited as training the 1938 winner Catalogue, because women were not allowed to train horses in the cup.
+– Sheila Laxon became the first woman to officially win the Melbourne Cup when her horse Ethereal won the 2001 race.
+We say ‘officially’ because Mrs Allan McDonald was credited as her husband for Catalogue’s 1938 at a time when women were not allowed to attain horse training licences in Australia.